-ARCH6205 Architectural Computing 2
+Architectural Computing 2

-Introduction to the techniques and processes of computer-aided drafting for the production of architectural drawings.
-Hands-on experience with PC-based CADD software: staged tutorial exercises and self-directed documentation tasks.
+Introduction to the techniques and processes of two-dimensional computer-aided drafting for the production of architectural drawings.
+Hands-on experience: staged tutorial exercises and self-directed documentation tasks.

 ARCH6211 Communication Seminar 1

 By the end of first year, students will be expected to present their final design project by means of the following: a set of presentation drawings, rendered in colour - orthographics, axonometric or isometric, perspective and simple construction drawings as required to explain the project fully.
 A model, written statement of intent and a verbal presentation to a jury will also be required.